vipul79321/CP_Codes/operating-system/operating-system-questions.md

 * When a process finishes execution, then the operating system terminates the process via the exit system call.
 * Only the parent process can cause the termination of its child processes, so when the parent process completes execution and is terminated, then its child process also gets terminated automatically.
 * This phenomenon of a process triggering the termination of another process is known as cascading termination.

+---

+### What are system calls | [Link](https://en.wikipedia.org/wiki/System_call)

+* In computing, a system call is the programmatic way in which a computer program requests a service from the kernel of the operating system.

+---

+### What are overlays in os | [Link](https://www.interviewbit.com/operating-system-interview-questions/#overlays-in-operating-system)

+* Overlays is basically a programming method that divides processes into pieces so that instructions that are important and need can be saved in memory.
+* It does not need any type of support from the OS.
+* It can run programs that are bigger in size than physical memory by only keeping only important data and instructions that can be needed at any given time.

+---